autoplot/documentation/javadoc/org/autoplot/UriTimeRangeToggleButton.md

+# org.autoplot.UriTimeRangeToggleButton

-# org.autoplot.UriTimeRangeToggleButtonComponent for showing the status of the data set selector / time range selector GUI.
+Component for showing the status of the data set selector / time range selector GUI.

-UriTimeRangeToggleButton( )
+# UriTimeRangeToggleButton( )

 ***